dbap-rl/dbap-rl.github.io/draft.md

 ## Acknowledgements

-This authors would like to thank several colleagues at Robotics at Google and UC Berkeley, specifically Thinh Nguyen and Gus [TODO] for their contributions with building the hardware setup and Archit Sharma, Kelvin Xu, Justin Yu, Vikash Kumar for helpful discussions.
+This authors would like to thank several colleagues at Robotics at Google and UC Berkeley, specifically Thinh Nguyen, Gus [TODO], Michael Ahn, Ken Oslund and Sherry Moore for their contributions with building the hardware setup and Archit Sharma, Kelvin Xu, Justin Yu, Vikash Kumar for helpful discussions.
 The authors would also like to acknowledge funding from the Office of Naval Research (ONR) for SL and AG.